cygnus-x-i/duck/README.md

 # duck

-this can probably be considered a virus.  be careful with it; it is EXTREMELY dangerous.
+this could probably be considered a virus.  be careful with it; it is EXTREMELY dangerous.

 i stole the duck sound from youtube.
 It is 100% copyrighted, all credit goes to the duck.